Future ACZA dances with Louisiana Bands at Dorothy Benson Multipurpose Facility

 Beau Jocque is my favorite Zydeco Player.
 Ever since I became involved in Zydeco I have wanted to see a Robert Mugge movie entitled Kingdom of Zydeco starring Beau Jocque and Boozo Chavis.
 It is on the web for a limited time.
 It also has Richard of Richard's club, El Sido of El Sido, Nathan Williams, John Delafose, as well as personal interviews.
 I have thoroughly enjoyed it.
 It is out of print.
 If interested, please visit Kingdom of Zydeco

 I came across this video that promotes Jeffrey Broussard, but also involves Buckwheat Zydeco, Steve Riley, Terrence Simeon.
 It is a good introduction for those who know no zydeco.
+If you look real closely you will notice Cherri Mullenix, one of our dance instructors in the video.
 If interested, please visit Jeffrey Broussard

 Click here for Cajun/Zydeco Dance Community Links !!!